natalieagus/natalieagus.github.io/50002/problem_set_1.md

 ### VTC Analysis -- Intermediate
 ---

-Take a look at the figure below.

 <img src="https://www.dropbox.com/s/kuplff553g8jdff/vtc.png?raw=1"  alt="Figure4"  width="50%" height = "50%">

+Take a look at the figure provided.
 Which of the following specification(s) **does not obey** the static discipline?
 Select all that apply.